-The bankruptcy is reported in the public records section, and the accounts involved will reflect that they are included in the bankruptcy.
-Both should indicate they are discharged once the bankruptcy has been completed.
+The bankruptcy is reported in the public records section of your credit report.
+Both the bankruptcy and the accounts included in the bankruptcy should indicate they are discharged once the bankruptcy has been completed.

 To verify this, the first step is to get a copy of your personal credit report.
 You can get a free copy once every 12 months at www.annualcreditreport.com.

 How To Update Bankruptcy Information In Your Credit Report

 If you've obtained a recent copy of your Experian credit report and found that the bankruptcy discharge information is not yet appearing, you can request that the information be updated.